cgeerts/A3_HW1_GeertsC/README.md

 Also practicing with AJAX.

 # Prerequisites
-A text editor & GitHub
+Any text editor & Git

 # Author
 Carter Geerts • 2020